Florent1711/holbertonschool-web_front_end/CSS_advanced/README.md

 Target the before pseudo elements of nav-link when nav-item is hover and is inside nav
     • Set the background color of the elements to the variable color-primary
     • Set the width of the elements to 100%
 Does not have to pass w3c

+styles/30-style.css - Based on styles/29-style.css
+Target card-outer within the card-work
+    • Relatively position the element
+    • Hide any overflow
+Target the image inside card-image inside card-work
+    • The height of these elements should be 30rem
+    • The width of this element should be 100%
+    • Property: object-fit, Value: cover
+    • Vertically align to the bottom
+Target card-inner inside card-work
+    • Absolutely position the element
+    • Vertically position with -0.1rem on the top
+    • Horizontally position the element with -0.1rem on the left
+    • Horizontally position the element with -0.1rem on the right
+    • Set the z-index to 1
+Target card-inner when card-work is hover
+    • Set the background color to this value: rgba(0, 0, 0, 0.7)
+Target card-title inside card-work
+    • Center align the text
+    • Margins all around should be 0
+    • Opacity should be set to its lowest value
+    • The height of the selected elements should be 100%
+    • The position should be relative
+Target the link inside card-title and card-work
+    • Make sure elements display as blocks
+    • Text should not be decorated
+    • Padding on the top should be 45%
+Create the after pseudo elements of the link (inside card-title and card-work)
+    • Absolutely position the selected elements
+    • Set the top, right, left, and bottom positions to be 0
+    • The content property of these elements should have an empty value Target card-title when card-work is hover
+    • The opacity of these elements should be set to the value of 1 Does not have to pass w3c